-i) All regular employees shall participate in the government-funded CORE

-Public Education Benefit Trust (PEBT) LTD plan.
-The Core PEBT LTD plan shall be at no cost to the Employer, the Union or the employees and includes access to the Joint Early Intervention Service (JEIS).
+i) All regular employees shall participate in the government-funded CORE plan shall be at no cost to the Employer, the Union or the employees and includes access to the Joint Early Intervention Service (JEIS).
 The LTD plan shall commence one hundred twenty (120) calendar days after disability and shall be fully integrated and subject to such other conditions as the plan carrier shall require.